aeris170/aeris170/README.md

 # 🙋‍♂️ ![visitors](https://komarev.com/ghpvc/?username=aeris170&label=visitor)

 I am Doğa Oruç.
-I am based in Ankara, Turkey.
+I am based in Cork, Ireland.

 I'm an enthusiastic Graphics Programmer and a Computer Scientist, focused on working on challenging projects and having fun while doing so.